 One new album link item: you will not see the captions when you first look at an album; you must 'hover' over the captions for them to appear.

 Administrators will also see (to enter admin mode).
-Note that the admin view is not phone friendly.
-The administrator must expand the window with two fingers to see the text which begins VERY tiny:
+Note that the admin view is not phone friendly especially in vertical mode - small but legible.
+The administrator may expand the window with two fingers to see the text which begins VERY tiny (slightly better viewing in horizontal position):

 Your username is the email address we use to send communications to you.